dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part1.md

 ### Full Solution Set-up
 So the full solution set-up can be see in the image below:

 ![Solution Set-up](https://github.com/dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/blob/master/BlogPosts/SolutionExplorer_01.png?raw=true "Solution Set-up")

 ## Data Setup
 So now lets take a look at the data we want to set up.
-We are going to be concentrating on three entities; "Order", "Product", "Customer" with a relationships that allows each single *customer* to have many "orders" and each single "Order" to have many "Products".
+We are going to be concentrating on three entities; "Order", "Product", "Customer" with a relationships that allows each single "Customer" to have many "Orders" and each single "Order" to have many "Products".
 We will need some addition linking tables like the *ProductOrdered* table which identifies a product which is on an order.

 ![Order Database Entities](https://github.com/dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/blob/master/BlogPosts/OrderDatabaseEntities_01.png?raw=true "Order Database Entities")

 Using the "Script.PostDeployment.sql" below we will we will seed the tables with the data that follows.

     :r "..\SeedData\dbo.Product.data.sql"
     :r "..\SeedData\dbo.Customer.data.sql"
     :r "..\SeedData\dbo.Order.data.sql"
     :r "..\SeedData\dbo.ProductOrdered.data.sql"

 ### dbo.Product